Actuarial valuations: points to consider

 Relief measures for private sector pension plans

-- It must specify which temporary relief measures are used (assets smoothing on the basis of solvency, the consolidation of certain deficiencies or extension of the amortization period).
+- It must specify which relief measures are used (assets smoothing on a solvency basis, the consolidation of certain deficiencies or extension of the amortization period).

-- It must contain a description of the asset valuation method, where the relief measure for assets smoothing on the basis of solvency is used.
+- It must contain a description of the asset valuation method, where the relief measure for assets smoothing on a solvency basis is used.

 References from the Canadian Institute of Actuaries